Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Motion-induced excitation of subradiant states

 \section{Motion-induced excitation of subradiant states}

 In the previous sections, we identified the leading modifications in the array's optical properties as coming from (resonant) scattering of a phonon by a polariton.
 This process modifies the polariton's momentum potentially hindering transport (Sec.~\ref{sec:transport}) or reducing selective radiance by scattering light into uncontrolled directions (Sec.~\ref{sec:input-output}).
-In this section, we show how this very same process can be controlled to enhance scattering of polaritons into subradiant collective modes of the system.
-This technique can immediately be integrated with current experiments to spectroscopically investigate subradiant excitations, prepare a propagating excitation in the array, such as those studied in Sec.~\ref{sec:transport}, or to observe emergent topological edge states in arrays of multilevel atoms~\cite{Perczel2017, Perczel2017PRA}.
+In this section, we show how this very same process can be controlled to enhance the scattering of polaritons into subradiant collective modes of the system.
+This technique can be immediately implemented with current experiments to spectroscopically investigate subradiant excitations, prepare a propagating excitation in the array, such as those studied in Sec.~\ref{sec:transport}, or observe topological edge states in arrays of multilevel atoms~\cite{Perczel2017, Perczel2017PRA}.